katelynsung/katelynsung.github.io/essays/AI-in-the-classroom.md

       create: {}
 ```

+so for these examples ChatGPT was very helpful in thoroughly explaining what each word meant.

 ## 11. Writing Code
 I would use AI tools such as ChatGPT to help me write code.
 In particular when I was stuck on the timed WODs in class, I would ask ChatGPT to help write the correct portion of my code if a part wasn't working.
 I struggled a lot on the Aloha Beer WOD.
 Only because I was off centered and the details were not correct.
 We had a couple of Aloha Beer WODs one with React, and one with Next.js.
 After failing a few I finally was able to defeat the Aloha Beer WOD after asking it to write the code on my dispplay formmating.
-It was pretty helpful in this task unless my code consisted of numerous pages and folders.
+The first few times I used it to center my wordings, it did not work.
+After a few attempts it was pretty helpful in this task unless my code consisted of numerous pages and folders.

 ## 12. Documenting Code
 No I never thought of documenting code with AI